namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 ![bill](https://github.com/namnd/namnd.github.io/assets/1306029/3e8b1160-5382-4b17-82b3-662c3e337655)

-The main cost includes
+The significant cost includes
 - $149 for Apple Developer membership
 - $15 for the domain itemeter.com

 A total grand of $174 AUD for one year.
-I think I can afford this.
+I guess I can afford this for some fun